wevm/viem/.changeset/tough-ants-kick.md

 ---
-"viem": patch
+"viem": minor
 ---

-Added exported 'domainSeparator()' function to calculate domain separator from an EIP712 domain
+Added `domainSeparator` to calculate domain separator from an EIP712 domain.